The Parent Pitch

 After correcting my host mom about a misconception she had about Black people, I later learned that sometimes this racism IS NOT racism.
 It is pure ignorance.

-Thinking the whole country is against you and playing the victim seems like an easy option.
+Thinking the whole country is against you seems like an easy option.
 But assimilating is the most progressive and helpful option.
 Also, practicing Spanish with locals at clubs on the weekends has made me feel included and welcomed.

 The Bottom Line: It Gets Easier